My name is Lauren Hill and I am the Mama behind Mama’s Learning Corner.

 ♥ I find it hysterical that God called me to homeschool, considering the above statement.

 ♥ I find homeschooling to be pretty challenging most days.
 3 different learning styles, 4 varied personalities, multiple learning needs.
-And a 1-year-old walking tornado.
+And a 3-year-old ALL BOY boy.
 Homeschooling ain’t for the weak.

 ♥ If I could live anywhere, it would be in the mountains.
 I adore the mountain air and how peaceful it is.

 ♥ I strive to live a simple life.
 Some weeks I rock it, and other weeks I fail miserably.